 How it’s played: The game comes with two portable plastic “cans” that act as goals with slits in them for throwing the flying disc, similar to a Frisbee.

 Pros: Easy to play, instructions say it’s suitable for ages 9 and above, but even younger kids could try this.
 The goals are made from polypropylene material so waterproof and perfect for taking to the beach.
-It’s also lightweight and compact when packed away so good for throwing in the camper to take on camping trips or picnics.
+KanJam is lightweight and compact, so easy to take camping or on picnics.
 There’s also a cool glow in the dark version sold on amazon for $59.99, extending the playtime part sunset.

 Cons: Only up to 4 players can play at time, so if you have a large group, this would require more than one KanJam set and you don’t want people to sit around getting bored.